bpcode/MMM-ExchRate/README.md

-## MMM-LICE
+## MMM-ExchRate

-## Live International Currency Exchange

-Well, almost live.
-It's more like hourly with the free API Access Key, but MMM-LICE sounded like such a cool name that I couldn't resist.
+This module is based on MMM-LICE by Mykle1.
+I have updated the API which is free but not limited to USD as base and also you get 1500 call per month.

 ## What you get

-* Real-time exchange rate for 168 World Currencies & PRECIOUS METALS
+* Real-time exchange rate for 168 World Currencies

-* Exact date and time (UNIX) the exchange rates were collected.

-* 1000 free calls per month with free plan
+* 1500 free calls per month with free plan and not limited to USD as source

 * Annotated .css file included for coloring text and header.